POSTPONEMENT !!! NOFOMA and NORDLOG was planned to be helt in Reykjavik, Iceland, June 10 to 12, 2020 but has been postponed until further noticed !!!

 The conference and the Nordlog day will be organized by University of Iceland, Faculty of Industrial Engineering, Mechanical Engineering and Computer Science

 The second call for papers can be found here.
-More information of abstract submission can be found here.
+More information on full paper submissions can be found here.

 The 31st annual NOFOMA